Quiark/web3sec/README.md

  - stolen ETH or any asset from your account after you've confirmed the signature (of some long hex string) on a malicious website using your wallet

 **Non-risks**:
- - usually, full drain of wallet (all assets with one signature) will not happen (see Caveats)
+ - usually, full drain of wallet (all assets gone with one signature) will not happen (see Caveats)

 ### Signature phishing
 **Action steps**: